willnix/tinkerBlog/blog/README.md

 # example of splitting up the site into modules

 ## TODO
-- [] Make CollectionName configurable
+- [X] Make CollectionName configurable - NewMgoBlogWithCollectionName()
-- [] Seperate all blog/db stuff out of the handlers
+- [X] Seperate all blog/db stuff out of the handlers